 - Connect with that person (when connecting you should add a short message, no more than 2-3 lines plus also a link to a video.
 The video could be a commercial company video or a personal video where you explain in 30 seconds why you want to connect) The video is important because we tend to prefer consuming videos rather than text.

-- Import the contact, company to your CRM/Spread sheet and create a deal
+- Import the contact, company to your CRM or Spreadsheet to register the prospect

-- Try to identify the email and phone to the person by searching the internet.
+- Try to identify the email and phone of the person by searching the internet.
 If you can’t find email/phone then,

-- You need to wait until you get an acceptance on your connection request
+- You need to wait until you receive acceptance of your connection request

-- Need to ask for email and phone on LinkedIn by explaining what the benefit for that person would be to share that info with you
+- Ask for an email and phone number on LinkedIn, explaining what the benefit is for them

-If you have the email send emails, otherwise do most of these steps as LinkedIn messages
+If you have the email address, send an email, otherwise do most of these steps through the LinkedIn messenger

-- Wait a day or two and then send a personal email, where you remind that you connected/tried to connect on LinkedIn.
-This is also a great opportunity to share relevant knowledge, i.e. a n article on your blog.
-It is also good to mention you will reach out later on phone (if you’ve got the phone number)
+- Wait a day or two and then send a personal email, where you remind them that you connected/tried to connect on LinkedIn.
+This is also a great opportunity to share relevant knowledge, i.e. an article from your blog.
+It is also a great time to mention you will reach out later by phone (if you’ve got the phone number)

 - Let one or two more days pass and repeat step 5 but through SMS, now you can share a different article from your blog

-- Add the person to an email campaign, where you in one or more emails share more relevant knowledge.
+- Add the person to an email campaign, share emails with more relevant and valuable insights

 - After the prospect has received the first campaign email it is a good time to try to reach the person through a phone call.
-When you place that call the prospect has been exposed to 5 digital touch points, which makes that call much easier since they now know your brand and most likely what you want to talk about.
+When you place that call the prospect has been exposed to 5 digital touch-points, which makes that call much easier since they now know your brand and are likely to know what you want to talk about.

-For each step you pass through you will also remove those that actively decline more information.
+For each step you pass through you will also remove those prospects who actively decline more information.
 Which in itself makes your list of people to call shorter but much more relevant.